ncm2/ncm2/README.md

 file](#language-specific-completion-for-markdown).
 This is a framework feature, which is called scoping.
 It should work for any markdown code block whose language completion source is avaible to NCM.
-I've also added support for javascript completion in script tag of html files, or css completion in style tag.
+I've also added support for javascript completion in script tag of html files, and css completion in style tag.

 ### Experimental hacks